Market Proxy is S&P 500. Returns greater than 1 year are annualized. Source: Bloomberg and Patient Capital Management

-During the second quarter of 2023, Opportunity Equity strategy generated a total return of 13.31% net of fees.
-In comparison, the Fund’s unmanaged benchmark, the S&P 500 Index, returned 8.74%.
-The fund underperformed in April but rebounded in May and more than doubled the market’s performance in June.
+During the third quarter of 2023, the Opportunity Equity strategy generated a total return of -6.0% net of fees.
+In comparison, the Strategy’s unmanaged benchmark, the S&P 500 Index, returned -3.3%.

-Relative to the index, the fund was overweight the Consumer Discretionary, Financials, Industrials, Communication Services, and Energy sectors on average during the quarter.
-With zero allocation to Real Estate, Consumer Staples and Utilities the fund was underweight in these sectors along with Information Technology, Materials and Healthcare sectors.
+Relative to the index, the strategy was overweight the Consumer Discretionary, Communication Services, Financials, Energy, and Industrials sectors on average during the quarter.
+With zero allocation to Real Estate, Utilities, and Consumer Staples, the strategy was underweight these sectors along with the Information Technology, Healthcare, and Materials sectors.

-The portfolio added two positions and eliminated two positions during the quarter, ending the quarter with 40 holdings where the top 10 represented 48.0% of total assets compared to 30.5% for the index, highlighting the fund’s meaningful active share of around 105.8%.
+The portfolio added four positions and eliminated three positions during the quarter, ending the quarter with 41 holdings where the top 10 stocks represented 51.5% of total assets compared to 30.6% for the index, highlighting the strategy’s meaningful active share of around 106.1%.